Harishanan/Machine-Learning-HPC-/README.md

 2. **Examination**

    A heat gun was employed to assess the heat dissipation of the entire system under two conditions: with the fan operational and with the fan deactivated.
+The result of testing is provided in Performance Evaluation Part.

 ## References
 1. https://hpc.uni.lu/infrastructure/network